 June is designated as LGBTQ+ Pride Month; “Today, celebrations include pride parades, picnics, parties, workshops, symposia and concerts, and LGBTQ Pride Month events attract millions of participants around the world.
 Memorials are held during this month for those members of the community who have been lost to hate crimes or HIV/AIDS.
 The purpose of the commemorative month is to recognize the impact that LGBTQ individuals have had on history locally, nationally, and internationally”.

-A collection of actions led to the Stonewall Riots, also known to as the Stonewall Uprising.
-The riots were largely considered to be the single most important event leading to the LGBTQ liberation movement and the modern fight for LGBTQ rights in the United States.
-Members of law enforcement raided The Stonewall Inn, a gay bar and recreational tavern.
+The month of June was chosen to pay homage to the Stonewall Riots, also known as the Stonewall Uprising.
+The riots were largely considered to be the single most important event leading to the LGBTQ liberation movement and the modern fight for LGBTQ+ rights in the United States.
+On June 28, 1969, police raided The Stonewall Inn, a gay bar and recreational tavern located in New York City.
 Tensions quickly escalated as patrons and supporters resisted.
-This uprising marked the beginning of a movement to outlaw discriminatory laws and practices against LGBTQ Americans.
+This was viewed as police harassment and persecution of the LGBTQ+ community.
+This uprising marked the beginning of a movement to outlaw discriminatory laws and practices against LGBTQ+ Americans.

 Educational organizations in the United States led the way and in 1994 when they designated the first LGBT History Month.
 In 1995, a resolution passed by the General Assembly of the National Education Association included LGBT History Month within a list of commemorative months.

 In June 2016, President Barack Obama announced the designation of the first national monument to LGBTQ rights.
 The Stonewall National Monument encompasses Christopher Park, The Stonewall Inn, and the surrounding streets and sidewalks that were the sites of the 1969 Stonewall Riots.